jieggii/wg-node/README.md

-wg-node - quickly deploy your Wireguard node using docker and manage it easily through REST API.
+# wg-node
+Deploy and manage your Wireguard nodes with one hand!

+(Work in progress)